sure-trust/G16_VLSI/Mini Projects/DAKKA SAI/Minor_2/Asynchronous_FIFO/Readme.md

-# ASYNCHRONOUS FIFO
+# asynchronous_fifo

-In this design all parts are desgin in different module.
-Here have two sunchronizer module for wrt synchronizer and read synchroniser.
-One fifo module one top module one module for full condition and one empty condition.
+in this design all parts are desgin in different module.
+Here have two sunchronizer module for wrt synchronizer and read synchroniser. one fifo module one top module one module for full condition and one empty condition.
-And the testbench is written in system verilog and also in verilog.
+And the testbench is written in system verilog. and also in verilog

 # Contents
 * Introduction

 * FIFO structure